matheusd/dcrlnd/docs/remote_dcrwallet.md

 # Replace 19221 for the correct port.
 dcrwallet.grpchost = 127.0.0.1:19221

-# This is a copy of the standard wallet rpc.cert file.
+# This is a copy of the standard dcrwallet rpc.cert file.
+# If you are running dcrwallet and dcrlnd on the same host
+# this will be in ~/.dcrwallet/rpc.cert by default.
-dcrwallet.certpath = rpc.cert
+dcrwallet.certpath = /path/to/rpc.cert

 # Account number from which the LN keys will be derived.
 DO NOT CHANGE after the
 # dcrlnd wallet is setup.
 The account must already exist.